Skip to content

 Browse data volumels -la /var/lib/docker/volumes/openclaw_data/_data

-1. Dashboard → Settings → Security → Rotate terminal password.
+1. Dashboard → Settings → Security → Rotate access token.

-2. The control plane generates a new 32-char password, stores the bcrypt hash in pgsodium, and pushes a rotate_secrets command to the agent.
+2. The control plane generates a new token, stores it securely, and pushes a rotate_secrets command to the agent on your VM.

 What if the terminal won't connect?